Brillig Understanding, Inc.

 Machine Learning vs ChatScript technology

 Machine Learning (ML) can dance rings around ChatScript.
 It is wonderful for many areas (autonomous vehicles, image recognition, games) but it has serious limitations for natural language, where ChatScript can dance rings around ML.
-Aside from ChatScript's technical merits, it has major business advantages as well.
-As one developer from a major healthcare company wrote:

 The way we describe CS is that it can find meaning, as precisely or as vaguely as you need it to.
 From "how much is this lamp" (only one specific way to accept cost of a specific object) to "~cost * ~object" (price of any object in the universe) to "I like *" (user says they like something).
 In each of these you can write a single simple rule pattern to detect the intent.
 And each would take lots of sample inputs to train ML to do it.